Social Determinants of Health: Fruit and Vegetable Incentive Programs

 Fruit and vegetable incentive programs offer people financial incentives to purchase fruits and vegetables.
 These programs aim to improve affordability and access to fruits and vegetables for participants with lower incomes.
 Examples include produce prescriptions, bonus dollars, market bucks, produce coupons, and nutrition incentives.

-People can use incentives to help pay for fruits and vegetables at a range of venues, including farmers markets, mobile markets, or grocery stores.
+People can use incentives to help pay for fruit and vegetables at various venues, such as farmers’ markets, mobile markets, or grocery stores.
 Incentive models may include:

 Programs may be implemented by community-based organizations; local, state, territorial, or tribal governments; or health systems.
-Programs may also offer participants nutrition education, such as cooking lessons or demonstrations.
+Programs may be carried out by community-based organizations; local, state, territorial, or tribal governments; or health systems.
+Programs may also provide participants with nutrition education, such as cooking lessons or demonstrations.

 The impact of the federal nutrition assistance programs such as the Supplemental Nutrition Assistance Program (SNAP); the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC); and the Food Distribution Program on Indian Reservations (FDPIR) are outside the scope of this review.